 Working with children requirements

-Blue Card to work with children.
+Blue Card to work in a Queensland state school.

 Applicants who hold current Queensland teacher registration do not need to obtain a Blue Card.